deanmahmood18-coder/solo-strategist/README.md

 <br />

-> **The Solo Strategist** is an elite research ecosystem built to bridge the gap between retail accessibility and institutional-grade rigor.
-Unlike standard financial blogs, this platform functions as a live, transparent investment firm—deploying AI Vector Search and real-time data to turn static research into interactive intelligence.
+> **The Solo Strategist** is an elite research ecosystem built to bridge the gap between retail accessibility and institutional-grade rigour.
+Unlike standard financial blogs, this platform functions as a live, transparent investment firm by deploying AI Vector Search and real-time data to turn static research into interactive intelligence.

 ---